gokhantank/angular-universal-app-with-ionic/README.md

 ## Architecture Decision: Angular + Ionic

 This project uses **Angular for web** and **Ionic Angular for mobile** within a single Nx monorepo.
-This architecture provides a unified codebase while allowing platform-specific optimizations.
+This architecture was chosen as a pragmatic compromise to enable code sharing between platforms, but it comes with significant limitations, particularly around Ionic and Capacitor's performance, development experience, and ecosystem health.

 ### Why This Architecture?

+**Note:** This architecture was chosen as a pragmatic compromise.
+While it enables code sharing between web and mobile, it comes with significant limitations, particularly around Ionic and Capacitor.

 #### ✅ Pros